chrishuman0923/web_course/course_material/week_03/02_flex_grid/activities/01_activity/01_activity.md

-# CSS Typography
+# CSS Flexbox

 In this activity, you'll be using CSS Flexbox to create a dynamic layout for mobile and desktop.

 ## Instructions

-- Using the files provided to you, write CSS and use flexbox and other flex properties to create a dynamic layout that matches the screenshots below.
+- Using the files provided to you, write CSS using flexbox and its properties to create a dynamic layout that matches the screenshots below.

 ### Tasks: